Club Usage Training

 - Leave approximately $100.00 in 10's, 5's, & 1's in cash register.

 - Put the tips and the balance of the cash (bills only) in an envelope.
-Envelopes are above the register on the shelf.
+Envelopes are near the register on the shelf or bar.
 Fill out the envelope in the appropriate blanks and put the envelope in the safe.

 - Replace security door bars.

 - Disengage the tapping mechanism (DO NOT REMOVE TAPPER FROM KEG) and lock Beer Keg Coolers and Back Bar Coolers.
-Unplug liquor cabinet lights, close and lock the liquor cabinets.
+Turn off liquor cabinet lights, turn off lights inside beer coolers, close and lock the liquor cabinets.
 Put these keys back in the cash register drawer.
-Turn off CO2 canister if it was off when you opened.
+Turn off CO2 canister only if it was off when you opened.

 - Turn OFF / LOCK Register.
 Close and lock cash register cabinet.